We’re often asked if you should put your address on your

 You can still negotiate for relocation help even if you say you’re doing it yourself, it never hurts to ask, and your employer might be accommodating.

 What to do if you live far from the company without relocation plans?

 With the rise of COVID-19, Americans are working remotely more than ever before.
 Remote work has led to more flexibility on employers’ part when choosing qualified candidates to add to their workforce.
 This trend seems to focus more on companies of a larger caliber than smaller ones.

-So, should job seekers put their address on a resume during the job application process?
+So, should job seekers put their addresses on a

-Yet, you might want to check all the right boxes and get on the ATS’s good side.
+Yet, you might want to check all the right boxes to attract attention with your resume and get on the ATS’s good side.
 In some cases, it’s best to include an abridged version of your location in the form of City, State, and zip code.
 It gives away just the right amount of info!

-If you’re looking for more information on building a resume or answering difficult interview questions such as “Why should we hire you?” and “Why do you want to work here?” please continue to browse our site.
+If you’re looking for more information on building a resume, understanding how far back a resume should go or answering difficult interview questions such as “Why should we hire you?” and “Why do you want to work here?” please continue to browse our site.